Zack4DEV/Project--Laravel-Scratch--/README.md

 ![Booking Hotel](./image/__hotel1.jpg)

 ### About:
-A Web App Where Users Can Book Rooms For Specific Date.For Administrators permissions With create, update, delete rooms details.
+A Hotel Web App Where Users Can Book.
 <br/>

 ### Used Technologies: